resbaz/resbaz2019/sydney/schedule.md

 - Data Visualisation in Python (Thursday)

 2 hour workshops:
-- RedCap Intro Topics (Tuesday Morning)
+- REDCap Intro Topics (Tuesday Morning)
 - Comparing languages: what should I learn (R, Python, Matlab and Julia) (Tuesday Morning)
 - Julia Taster (Tuesday Afternoon)
-- RedCap Advanced (Wednesday Morning)
+- REDCap Advanced (Wednesday Morning)
 - Regular Expressions (Thursday Morning)

 Then at 3pm we'd encourage you to go enjoy the festival.
 Major talks will be scheduled (or repeated) between 3pm-5pm so you don't miss out on the fun.